jugbd/resources/junior-developer-skill.md

 * Can express himself clearly in either bangla or english.
 Ability to draw clear diagrams if that is needed to explain something.
 * Excellent listening skill.
 Listen carefully and with patience.
 Never interrupt someone, wait for him/her to finish, then speak.
 * Accepting mistakes.
 We are all human and we make mistakes no matter how smart I think I am.
 * No ego.
-Absolutely none at at all.
+Absolutely none at all.
 * Be Humble and polite.
 * Last but not least, understanding that there is no magic skillset to get hired immediately.
 Hiring depends on a lot of things.
 So even if you are really very good you may be just unlucky and not get hired.
 Don't be disappointed and keep pushing your limits.